Gateway of India – Mumbai is the dream home of several ambitious aspirants, boots of vicious minds, and a vivid lifestyle.

-Another statue of Swami Vivekananda is installed opposite the monument which marks the journey from Mumbai to Chicago for attending the Parliament for World Religions event.
+Another statue of Swami Vivekananda is installed opposite the monument, which marks the journey from Mumbai to Chicago to attend the Parliament for World Religions event.

 Map For Gateway of India

-Also, Read the 7 architecture wonders of Mumbai.
+Also, Read the 7 architectural wonders of Mumbai.

 For more information on this grand monument of Mumbai and of India, can read on: https://en.wikipedia.org/wiki/Gateway_of_India